Loans

 Cheap valuations and strategic rationales are largely driving the renewed wave of Chinese outbound investments in Europe, according to bankers.

-“European companies are relatively undervalued right now due to slower growth prospects, aging demographics, and lingering geopolitical uncertainty,” said a senior M&A loan banker from a Chinese bank.
+“European companies are relatively undervalued right now due to slower growth prospects, ageing demographics, and lingering geopolitical uncertainty,” said a senior M&A loan banker from a Chinese bank.
 “Many assets now trade at far lower Ebitda multiples than their US or Asian peers, creating attractive opportunities for Chinese investors seeking turnaround potential and brand portfolio enhancement.”

-She said that Europe’s challenging macroeconomic climate has also prompted some companies to divest high-quality assets to shore up liquidity, providing openings for well-positioned buyers.
+She said Europe’s challenging macroeconomic climate has also prompted some companies to divest high-quality assets to shore up liquidity, providing openings for well-positioned buyers.

 Cheap coffee